 Some people may not realize that there are additional changes happening which also impact the workforce.
 We engage in thousands of conversations, and we’ve been hearing about many trends that people are looking for in their next opportunity.
-They’re looking for professional growth, competitive compensation and benefits, the opportunity to be an integral part of an organization.
-They’re also looking for companies to them find a work-life balance, meaning they might be looking for telecommuting or a compressed work week.
+They’re looking for professional growth, competitive compensation and benefits, and the opportunity to be an integral part of an organization.
+They’re also looking for companies to help them find a work-life balance, meaning they might be looking for telecommuting or a compressed work week.

 Additionally, individuals are looking for organizations that are engaging with them from the first point of contact, through the interview process, and into hiring.

 What about organizations that aren’t able to accommodate this?